erwinkulasic/Cakebase/README.md

 <br>

-clear all objects in json file
+Delete all objects in the json file

 ```javascript
 await users.clear();